SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 For requests that an application makes, including [Microsoft Graph](/graph), CSOM or REST calls, SharePoint Online returns HTTP status code 429 ("Too many requests") or 503 ("Server Too Busy") and the requests will fail.

 - HTTP 429 indicates the calling application sent too many requests in a time window and exceeded a predetermined limit.
 - HTTP 503 indicates the service isn't ready to handle the request.
-The common cause is that the service is experiencing temporary load spikes then expected.
+The common cause is that the service is experiencing more temporary load spikes than expected.

 In both cases, a `Retry-After` header is included in the response indicating how long the calling application should wait before retrying or making a new request.
 Throttled requests count towards usage limits, so failure to honor `Retry-After` may result in more throttling.